Raine Group arrives in big way as Softbank's adviser

-NEW YORK Almost as surprising as Softbank Corp's (9984.T) $20.1 billion deal to acquire 70 percent of Sprint Nextel Corp (S.N) was the Japanese company's choice of its key U.S. adviser.
+NEW YORK Almost as surprising as Softbank Corp's $20.1 billion deal to acquire 70 percent of Sprint Nextel Corp was the Japanese company's choice of adviser.

-While industry major Mizuho Securities Co Ltd MZFGX.UL acted as lead adviser in Japan and giant Deutsche Bank (DBKGn.DE) was given an advisory role, Softbank tapped the small and somewhat select merchant bank Raine Group as its lead U.S. adviser.

-Raine, is ranked No. 30 among worldwide M&A financial advisers according to Thomson Reuters data, and is relatively unknown outside of the U.S. media and entertainment industries.
+Instead of going with a large bank like Goldman Sachs or Morgan Stanley, Softbank went with Raine Group, a small merchant bank relatively unknown outside of the U.S. media and entertainment industries.
+In fact it is ranked No. 30 among worldwide M&A financial advisers, according to Thomson Reuters data.

 "Today is all about the deal and client," Sine said.
 "I don't want to be seen as one of those bankers who is trying to make themselves a star.
 That's not the right way to behave."